Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 ---
 layout: post
-title: "Solving the Beverages Prices Refactoring kata (2): limiting the options in the menu"
+title: "Solving the Beverages Prices Refactoring kata (2): limiting the options on the menu"
 date: 2020-12-08 06:00:00.000000000 +01:00
 type: post
 categories: